mysoultan/reference-architectures/aks/secure-baseline/README.md

 ### Pre-Requisites

 1. An Azure subscription.
 If you don't have an Azure subscription, you can create a [free account](https://azure.microsoft.com/free).
-   > Important: the user initiating the deployment process must have the following roles:
+   > Important: the user initiating the deployment process must have the following minimal set of built-in roles:
+   > 1. to deploy the networking assets and the AKS cluster: `
+     * [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) role is required at subcription level to have the ability to create resource groups and place deployments.
-   > 1. to deploy the Secure AKS cluster: `Microsoft.Authorization/roleAssignments/write` permission.
-For more information, please refer to [the Container Insights doc](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-troubleshoot#authorization-error-during-onboarding-or-update-operation)
+     * [User Access Administrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator) role is required at subscription level since granting access to resources will be required.
+For more information, please refer to [the Container Insights doc](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-troubleshoot#authorization-error-during-onboarding-or-update-operation) among other cases that will require such permissions.
    > 1. to integrate AKS-managed Azure AD: [User Administrator](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles#user-administrator-permissions).
 If you are not part of the `User Administrator` group from the Tenant associated to your Azure subscription, please consider [creating a new one](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-access-create-new-tenant#create-a-new-tenant-for-your-organization).
 1. [Azure CLI installed](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) or try from shell.azure.com by clicking below